Stabilizer Testing and Magic Entropy via Quantum Fourier Analysis: Discussion and future directions

-(5) One should investigate the central limit theorem with random quantum states, as well as its applications in this case.
+(4) One should investigate the central limit theorem with random quantum states, and to study its use in this case.
 If each quantum state $\rho_i$ is chosen randomly from some given ensemble $\mathcal{E}$, the $\boxtimes_K(\ot_i \rho_i)$ is a random state.
 A natural question arises: what is the distribution of the output state $\boxtimes_K(\ot_i \rho_i)$?
 Is it close to a Haar random state?